DSPN/oracle-bare-metal-cloud-dse/README.md

 ## Deploying DataStax Enterprise cluster and DataStax OpsCenter

 At this point, you are all set to go to run the following script to deploy your DataStax Enterprise cluster and DataStax OpsCenter.
-Your will need to pass in three arguments to the script:
+You will need to pass in three arguments to the script:

 * Compartment ID
 * Number of nodes in each Availability Domain